maxblee/django_sourcebook/README.md

 ```

 After setting up your database, you should run a virtual environment, migrate your changes into your database, add
 your GMail credentials so you can file FOIA requests, and load initial data into your database (this is mostly default information about states and their public records laws).
-Assuming you have `pipenv` and `make` installed,
+Assuming you have `pipenv` and `make` installed, this *should* ideally be a simple as:
-this should be as easy as running:

 ```bash
 $ make init